Luis Juez

 President Néstor Kirchner (left) holds forth with (from left) Buenos Aires Mayor Aníbal Ibarra, Cabinet Chief Oscar Parrilli, and Juez, in 2004.
 Allies of the President without belonging to his party, Ibarra and Juez became two of the leading "transversal" figures during the Kirchner Presidency.

-Luis Alberto Juez (born 13 September 1963) is an Argentine politician who served as Mayor of the City of Córdoba and was later elected to the Senate.
+Luis Alfredo Juez (born 13 September 1963) is an Argentine politician who served as Mayor of the City of Córdoba and was later elected to the Senate.
 Since 2019 he has been a National Deputy.